-The benefits of using electronic signature in Salesforce
+Benefits of using eSignatures in Salesforce

-1. Sales teams stay in the systems they love
+1. Sales teams can stay in their CRM

-By integrating an eSignature tool like ours with a major CRM platform like Salesforce, business teams are empowered to stay within the systems they love, rather than switching platforms to perform different tasks.
+By integrating an eSignature tool like Juro with a major CRM platform like Salesforce, business teams are empowered to stay within the systems they love, rather than switching platforms to perform different tasks.

-2. Better customer experience
+3. Better customer experience

-Delivering better customer experience ought to be a priority, even at the end of a transaction.
+Delivering a great customer experience ought to be a priority, even at the end of a transaction.
 By integrating Juro’s eSignature app with Salesforce, you can make every prospect’s signing experience a positive one.
 Clients can sign in quickly and securely from anywhere in the world to access and sign documents in real-time, using any device.

 By using eSignature in Salesforce, you can benefit from increased data integrity.
 Contracts signed through Juro, for example, are time stamped and made immutable using secure hash algorithms.
 This means that they are immune from tampering, and almost impossible to manipulate.

-Ready to try it?
+Ready to get started?